 Monkey God Images

 A large table in the center features an altar & is where offerings are left.
 At the head of the table are three smaller sculpture behind which is a large monkey-god image wielding a staff.
-At the back of the room are glass cases displaying images of the monkey-god in the form of a Buddha.
-To either side of the Tai Sia Huk Chou Shrine front doorway are murals depicting famous monkey-god stories from Chinese mythology.
+At the back of the room are glass cases displaying images of the monkey god in the form of a Buddha.
+To either side of the Tai Sia Huk Chou Shrine front doorway are murals depicting famous monkey god stories from Chinese mythology.

 How to Worship